aboamare/vrgp-specifications/Protocol specification.md

 The message content MUST be an object with a property "sent" with as value the integer number of milliseconds since the Unix epoch at the moment the message was sent (created).
 A recipient of a time message with only a "sent" property SHOULD as soon as possible send a copy of the message with an added "received" property that should be set to the integer number of milliseconds since the Unix epoch at the moment the message was received (processed).

-It is RECOMMENDED that a MOC regurlarly sends a time message to the vessel in orded to keep track of latency.
+It is RECOMMENDED that a MOC regurlarly sends a time message to the vessel in order to keep track of latency.
 The vessel will then react to a time message by sending a time message with both a sent as well as a received property.
 The difference between the "received" and "sent" values is the number of milliseconds it took for the message to travel from the MOC to the vessel message processor.
 The difference between the moment the MOC receives the message from the vessel, and the "received" value represents the time it took for the message to travel from the vessel to the MOC message processor.

 A party SHOULD NOT send a _time_ message more frequently than once per 5 seconds.

 Vessels and MOCs SHOULD synchronize their clocks (of the systems involved) to a high precision source such as a GNSS.

-**NOTE**: In training and other scenarios the use of computer simulated vessels is common, and a simulation may on purpose be setup to have a completely different time, i.e. at night, or in winter, etc. In such situations the MOC may choose to synchronize to the Vessel (or simulator) time.
+**NOTE**: In training and other scenarios the use of computer simulated vessels is common, and a simulation may on purpose be setup to have a completely different time, i.e. at night, or in winter, etc. In such situations the MOC may choose to synchronize to the vessel (or simulator) time.
 A simulated vessel MUST include the **simulated** flag in its **vessel** (registration) message.

 **IMPLEMENTATION CONSIDERATION**: It is envisioned that relatively simply, but useful, implementations of the vessel side of this specification can be constructed as mobile phone applications.
 Implementors of such are encouraged to pay close attention to clock synchronization.
 Mobile phones often synchronize to a mobile network provided time which can be several hundreds of milliseconds off, as compared to GNSS time.
 The vessel is very lilkely to have a reliable GNSS source, and the appplication could use that time source to adjust time messages, or indeed the clock of the phone.